-The benefits of regular Family Meetings
+Why we love the habit of regular Family Meetings

 Over the years, one of the best ways we’ve found to bring us all back onto an even keel is to have regular Family Meetings.
 We all know they work for us because at the end of every one at least one person will say ‘we should do this more often!’ or ‘I feel so much better!’